 Legacy is an unreleased Sega Mega LD full-motion video adventure game developed by Illumina Productions and scheduled to be published by Pioneer LDC in early 1995.
 Co-produced by acclaimed film director Robert Redford, the game progressed as far in development to receive an official Japanese publishing code (PEASJ1035), but ultimately never materialized.

 Native American storytellers would demonstrate different skills for surviving in the wild, which would later be tested during "adventure" segments of gameplay.
 These would be broken up by more action-oriented segments, such as white water kayaking on Idaho's Lochsa River, high-speed skiing, and rock climbing, and puzzle segments involving spirit animals and geothermal geysers.

 Oakland, California-based Illumina Productions had worked with director Robert Redford before.
-Redford was directly involved in the production of Imagynasium, and was likely involved with BackStage; both of these games were in some part funded and supported by Redford's Sundance Institute.
+Redford was directly involved in the production of the game Imagynasium, and was also likely involved with another, BackStage; both of these games were in some part funded and supported by Redford's Sundance Institute.

 Founded to assist and promote independent filmmakers, theatre artists, and composers, the nonprofit organization created an initiative to support Native and Indigenous artists in 1994.
 This initiative to showcase Native culture is assumed to be the inception for Legacy, with Sundance Institute again providing funding and support for Illumina Productions.

 |“||I believe the enormous potential of new technologies can revolutionalize the way we and our kids learn, and enjoy learning.||„|

 A promotional feature for Legacy, published in LA Express Vol. 13.

 A promotional feature for Legacy, published in LA Express Vol. 13 (detail.)